AllifAmey/blogapp-frontend/README.md

 Change default font style for blogs.
 See blogs from all users.
-Select profile image from camera and image stored in backend
+Select profile image from camera and image stored in backend Selecting image from internet or gallery for blogs and stored in the backend

 ## Getting Started